lunfardo314/lunfardo314.github.io/overview/permissionless.md

 The future of the network and its security develop together with the liquidity of the token.
 Validators require interest on their stakes to cover costs, so they need an open and liquid market for tokens.
 Looking from this perspective, the picture is not very different from PoW.

-However, if some validators decide to leave for any reason (even at great cost), or, for some reasons, the current committee fails to agree on the next one, the committee may fall apart and the ledger will stop.
+However, if some validators decide to leave for any reason (even at great cost), or, for some reason, the current committee fails to agree on the next one, the committee may fall apart and the ledger will stop.

 The essential aspect of PoS is that it remains only *conditionally decentralized* even after the bootstrap phase: the committee is a permissioned structure by its nature.
 Even with random rotation procedures, the committee must be proposed somehow by somebody, and then the committee itself must reach full consensus on its composition.
 This means another layer of trust assumptions in the system.

 ## Bootstrap of Proxima
 There is no committee in Proxima.
 Sequencers do not care about each other's state and opinions; they just follow the biggest ledger coverage rule.
 It is a Nakamoto consensus.
 Becoming a sequencer is as permissionless as the market of tokens is open, liquid, and permissionless.
-Afer somebody acquires  tokens, no need for any permission to be a sequencer or any other chosen role.
+After somebody acquires  tokens, no need for any permission to be a sequencer or any other chosen role.
 Censoring someone's possession of tokens is not possible too.

 So, we need (permissionless) liquidity of the token for the existence of the distributed ledger: the same thing in PoW, PoS, and Proxima.